itsjohannawren/zsh-jwalter/README.md

     * Values: Integer greater than or equal to `0`
     * Default: `0`

+* **JWALTER_HOSTNAME_DIVISORS**: A list of elements that will cause the local machine's hostname to be divided into a part that will be displayed and a part that will not.
+    * Values: Space-separated list of hostname elements
+    * Default: *empty*

+* **JWALTER_HOSTNAME_PARTS**: The number of leading elements from the local machine's hostname to display.
+If an element in the hostname matches one from `JWALTER_HOSTNAME_DIVISORS` this value is ignored.
+A value of `0` here indicates that the whole hostname should be displayed.
+    * Values: Integer greater than or equal to `0`
+    * Default: `0`

 * **JWALTER_EXIT_STYLE**: Controls how the exit status of the previous command is displayed
     * Values: `icon`, `emote`